 Slapton Sands (actually shingle) is just a couple of miles away.
 Good space, great views and backing onto a large freshwater lake.
 Excellent parking, facilities and several good options of fish & chips.

-Beesands is an active fishing village, boats pull up onto the beech, lobster pots are piled up high.
+Beesands is an active fishing village, boats pull up onto the beach, lobster pots are piled up high.
 For the best fish & chips and seafood specials head to The Britannia.
 The Cricket Inn is also a great bet for food or a pint in the sunshine.

 Mattiscombe is a fine sandy beach with superb views and is great for swimming.
 A good 1km walk from the car park and zero facilities keeps the crowds away - we love it!